24 Meanings

 How much will this cost, guru?

-I've seen them give their drugs up
+I''ve seen them give their drugs up

-In place of makeshift altars
+in place of makeshift altars

 I've heard them chanting

-Kali kali frantically
+kali kali frantically

 I've heard them rotely repeat your

-Teaching with elitism
+teachings with elitism

 I've seen them boasting robes and

-Foreign sandalwood beads
+foreign sandalwood beads

-I've seen them overlooking God in
+I've seen men overlooking god in

-Their own essence
+their own essence

 I've seen their upward glances

-In hopes of instant salvation
+in hopes of instant salvation

 I've seen their righteousness

-Mixed without loving compassion
+mixed without loving compassion

-I've watched you smile as
+I've watched you smile

-The students bow to kiss your feet
+as the students bow to kiss your feet

-Give me strength all knowing one
+give me strength all knowing one

-How long 'til enlightenment
+how long 'til enlightenment?

 How much longer 'til you

-Completely absolve me?
+completely absolve me?

-24 Comments
+24 Meanings

 Baba is a person in India who claims to be God reincarnate.